atlas-doc/doc/atlas-api-documentation/uat-submission-guide.md

 In the full integration UAT, we want to test all combinations of passenger types, trip types, direct or connecting flights, payment methods, ancillary services and webhooks.
 The attached **UAT Full integration** template has three test scenarios we need you to submit.

-Please download the UAT submission template below, follow the steps, fill in the test results and submit the test results by email.
+Please download the UAT submission template below, follow the steps, fill in the test results and submit the test results on ATRIP via the "Requests" section.

 > [Atlas UAT Test Full Integration Template.xlsx](../.gitbook/assets/Atlas UAT Test Full Integration Template.xlsx)